What is autoimmune hepatitis?

 - A liver transplant surgery is done if medications do not work.
 It is advised that a hepatologist supervise your treatment and surgery, a physician specialising in liver health.

 A healthy/low-fat diet and regular exercise help in managing this condition.
 It is also crucial to limit alcohol intake.
-Visit your nearest today to take a simple liver test to keep tabs on the health of your liver.
+Visit your nearest liver transplant hospital in chennai today to take a simple liver test to keep tabs on the health of your liver.
 As most liver conditions do not have obvious symptoms, getting tested is the only way to diagnose a liver disease early.